 If they're able to insure the modifications you want, your policy price could increase and there may be an admin fee to update your details too.

-If they won't insure it, and you go ahead with the modifictions anywaay, your policy will probably be cancelled, which could make it harder and more expensive to find insurance in the future.
+If they won't insure it, and you go ahead with the modifictions anyway, your policy will probably be cancelled, which could make it harder and more expensive to find insurance in the future.
+Not a good idea!

 It's important to check the following features before buying a modified car: